ocaml/v2.ocaml.org/site/learn/tutorials/ocamlbuild/Ocamlbuild_and_module_packs.md

 The previous approach doesn't work if the files `bli.ml`, `blo.ml` and `blu.ml` depend on each other and are in different directories.
 Let's assume that `blo.ml` depends on `bli.ml`.
-If they are in the same direcory, there is no problem because `Blo` sees the whole content of its directory.
+If they are in the same directory, there is no problem because `Blo` sees the whole content of its directory.
 But if `otherdir1` and `otherdir2` are different, then you get an error because `Bli` is unbound in `Blo`.